microsoft/vscode-docs/docs/editor/debugging.md

 Review the generated values and make sure that they make sense for your project and debugging environment.

-To add a new configuration to an existing `launch.json` use IntelliSense if your cursor is located inside the configurations array.
-Or just press the **Add Configuration...** button to invoke snippet IntelliSense at the start of the array.
-Or simply choose **Add Configuration...** option in the debug dropdown.
+To add a new configuration to an existing `launch.json`, use one of the following techniques:

+* Use IntelliSense if your cursor is located inside the configurations array.
+* Press the **Add Configuration** button to invoke snippet IntelliSense at the start of the array.
+* Choose **Add Configuration...** option in the debug dropdown.

 ![launch json suggestions](images/debugging/add-config.gif)